akarimp/Oceanlyz/docs/2_Getting_Started.rst

 Getting Started
 ===============

-In order to use Oceanlyz toolbox, first, one of the MATLAB or GNU Octave programming language should be installed with required packages (Refer to required packages for MATLAB/GNU Octave).
+In order to use OCEANLYZ toolbox, first, one of the MATLAB or GNU Octave programming language should be installed with required packages (Refer to required packages for MATLAB/GNU Octave).

-Then, the Oceanlyz toolbox should be downloaded and unzip in a folder of your choice.
-For example, if the Oceanlyz is unzipped on C: derive, then Oceanlyz folder would be “C:\oceanlyz” on a windows machine.
+Then, the OCEANLYZ toolbox should be downloaded and unzip in a folder of your choice.
+For example, if the OCEANLYZ is unzipped on C: derive, then OCEANLYZ folder would be “C:\oceanlyz” on a windows machine.

 Before using the Oceanlyz, these steps should be followed first:

 1. Setting values representing the properties of the dataset needs to be analyzed
 2. Defining what type of analysis is required to be done
-3. Preparing dataset in a format that the Oceanlyz can use
+3. Preparing dataset in a format that the OCEANLYZ can use

 These steps are explained in detail in following sections.